Regiment: 2/1st Hampshire Yeomanry (Carabiniers), attached to 15th Battalion, Hampshire Regiment

 Florence died on 9 January 1900, aged 39, following which, in 1903 George married 36-year old Mary Anne Long.

-George was educated at King Edward VI School; in June 1900, when in the fourth form, he was a recipient of a prize in the annual prizegiving held at the Royal Pier.
+George was educated at King Edward VI School between September 1896 and June 1902; in June 1900, when in the fourth form, he was a recipient of a prize in the annual prizegiving held at the Royal Pier.

 At the 1901 census, George senior, now a widower, was still living at 12 Bernard Street, with his five children and an 18-year old servant, Agnes Kimber.
 Ten years later, George and Mary and the five children were at the same address.
 George Herbert, now aged 24, was employed in the family business as a scale maker.